AlexHoangx/c1/Q8/README.md

 ## Kafka
 ---
 ### I already implemented it for blockchain system, it's the best use-case for any kind of system that needs data streaming.
-Especially when we face with heavy workload system, Kafka easily manage millions messagees per second without any issue.
+Especially when we face with heavy workload system, Kafka easily manage millions messages per second without any issue.
 </br>

 ## RabbitMQ